-Dr. John and Helen Birdzell Scholarship: Established in honor of Dr. John P. Birdzell and in memory of Helen M. Birdzell with gifts from their children, John R. Birdzell '61 and Susie Birdzell Cumming, this scholarship provides need-based aid for qualified students who demonstrate interest in a career in medicine or health care, and demonstrate a well-rounded high school experience.
-First preference is given to students from Crown Point High School, then to Lake County, Indiana, northwest Indiana, or from the rest of Indiana in that order.
+Dr. John and Helen Birdzell Scholarship: Established in honor of Dr. John P. Birdzell and in memory of Helen M. Birdzell with gifts from their children, John R. Birdzell '61 and Susie Birdzell Cumming, this scholarship provides need-based aid for qualified students who demonstrate interest in a career in medicine, hospital management, or healthcare in general (in that order).
+First preference is given to students from Crown Point High School, then area of residence will extend to Lake County, Indiana, northwest Indiana, or the rest of Indiana in that order.